10 Airbnb Renovations on a Budget

 If a more serious renovation sounds daunting, remember that you can add a great new look to a room simply by updating the decor.
 Bring the look of a room together by choosing a theme or particular style to stick to.
 Whether you want to go minimalist, traditional or bohemian, you can add a few key pieces to the room to make it more inviting and look more polished.

 A new bedding set, new wall hangings, new curtains or an accent piece are all great additions to your Airbnb.
 New decor will make your room feel clean and put-together.
-If you have leftover pieces of crown moulding from a previous project, you can use them to frame out a beautiful DIY wall mirror, which will also make the room feel bigger.
+If you have leftover pieces of crown molding from a previous project, you can use them to frame out a beautiful DIY wall mirror, which will also make the room feel bigger.
 Whatever decor you add, just remember not to clutter up the space so guests have plenty of room to set their own belongings.
 When potential guests see a beautifully decorated room in the listings in your area, they may be drawn to yours instead of others.

-10. Install Crown Moulding
+10. Install Crown Molding

 There are a variety of designs to choose from, so you can find one that fits the style of your home perfectly.
 We even have licensed designs such as the Governor's Palace line from the Colonial Williamsburg Foundation.
-If you end up with any left over moulding pieces, use them for other creative projects, like some of the ones we've mentioned in this post.
+If you end up with any left over molding pieces, use them for other creative projects, like some of the ones we've mentioned in this post.

 How Airbnb Works